Homestead Hack: Paper Napkins in a Paperless Kitchen

 Accumulating Free Paper Napkins

-Several years ago when RancherMan & I stopped at a drive-through for a quick burger I looked at those 3-4 leftover paper napkins the clerk had added to our bag.
+Several years ago RancherMan & I stopped at a drive-through for a quick burger.
+I looked with dismay at those 3-4 leftover paper napkins the clerk had added to our bag.
+Just how messy do they think we are??
+Haha.

-I hate to throw them away but handing them back through the window isn’t a good option from a hygiene standpoint.
+I hate to throw those extra napkins away, but handing them back through the window isn’t a good option from a hygiene standpoint.
+Like it or not those disposable napkins were mine now.

 So like most people I popped them into our car’s glove box in case we needed a paper napkin when we’re on the road.
 But over time they really stacked up.

-So I thought – why not bring ’em into the house & store them for those times when they’re actually needed??
+“Why not just bring those extra napkins into the house & store them neatly for those times when they’re actually needed??”

 So I repurposed this plastic snap-top container that was left when someone brought food for us after a surgery.
-I layer those leftover napkins in & snap the lid shut to keep everything tidy.
+I layer those leftover napkins neatly inside & snap the lid shut to keep everything tidy.

 Paper Napkins in a paperless kitchen using unused fast food napkins stored neatly. #TexasHomesteader